 Fully funded social security and universal health care are fast becoming pipe dreams.

-The US dollar, despite the picture, is still holding up well thanks to the perception that we are moving towards a recovery while the rest of the world is just entering the nadir of a global recession.
+The US dollar, despite the picture, is still holding up well thanks to the perception that the US is still growing while the rest of the world is just entering the nadir of a global recession.

 However, once the global economy recovers the US dollar will not fare nearly as well and should fall sharply in lockstep with the rising national debt.
 Our future generations will have a heavy burden on them indeed.